Värnamo Hospital

 Photo: Bert Leandersson

-The operating rooms have been located in the facade and the staff room by an inner courtyard with an outdoor area.
+The operating rooms have been located by the facade and the staff room by an inner courtyard with an outdoor area.
 The intensive care unit is modular, each module consisting of two patient rooms and a monitoring station in between.
 This balance gives the patient and their relatives privacy while reducing the spread of infection and giving staff a good overview with an adequate staff-to-patient ratio.

 We’ve built on the existing architecture to create a light and green environment that facilitates patients’ recovery and alleviates stresses and strains on staff.